Estonian Museum of Natural History

-The Estonian Museum of Natural History (abbreviated EMNH; Estonian: Eesti Loodusmuuseum) is the Estonian national museum for natural history.
+The Estonian Museum of Natural History (EMNH; Estonian: Eesti Loodusmuuseum) is the Estonian national museum for natural history.
 It is situated in Tallinn's Old Town.

 The museum focuses on natural history and nature education, offering its visitors a tour in the wilderness of Estonia.

 History

 The origins of the museum goes back to the Estonian Literary Society's museum founded in 1842 and renamed to the Provincial Museum in 1864.
 This museum was active in exploring the natural sciences, an area that increased in significance at the museum in 1872 when Alexander von der Pahlen (1820–1895) began to contribute to the collection.
 Pahlen was later elected chairman and under his leadership the collection continued to grow.
 As the collection grew, a new building on Kohtu Street was purchased in 1911 to house it.

 During World War I, due to passive resistance, the museum's collection were not moved to Russia.
 The Provincial Museum continued to operate under the Arts and Heritage Department of the Minister of Education and Research but changed its name to the Museum of the Estonian Literary Society in 1926.

 After the Molotov–Ribbentrop Pact, Baltic-German institutions, including the Estonian Literary Society, were closed.
 In 1940, through the Regulation of the Council of People’s Commissars of the Estonian SSR, the Soviet authorities nationalized all museums allowing for a National Museum of Natural History to be established in Tallinn on January 1, 1941.
 In 1942, a bomb destroyed a portion of the museum's specimens.